mattbierner/blog.mattbierner.com/_posts/2015-05-24-blotre-javascript-weather-client.md

 `redeemAuthorizationCode` itself does not update our client's credentials, so be sure to call `setCreds` if the request completes successfully.
 Now any future requests will automatically attach the acquired credentials.

 ## Disposable Client
-The authorization code flow has at least one big drawback for our weather app, the redirect_uri to which the authorization code is sent much be publicly reachable by the user agent.
-That'll require some kind of server and sounds like a lot of work for such as simple app.
+The authorization code flow has at least one big drawback for our weather app, the redirect_uri to which the authorization code is sent must be publicly reachable by the user agent.
+That'll require some kind of server and sounds like a lot of work for such a simple app.
 All we really want to do is talk to Blot're on behalf of a single user.
 And that's precisely what the [Blot're disposable client authorization flow][blotre-disposable] was designed for.

 A disposable client looks and behaves much like a regular Blot're client, except that it can be authorized by at most one user. `createDisposable` creates a new disposable client.
 The `name` and `blurb` parameters must be provided and will be shown to the user during the authorization confirmation flow.